KanteLabs/Music-Visualizer/README.md

 ![Web](/assets/visual2_zoom.png)

 ### Technical Details
 The core of this project was built using THREE.js in order to render the visualizers in canvas.
-- Three.js with WebGL
-  - VR options for Google Cardboard(bonus)
-  - Optional Aframe
-  - Geometry & Trigonometry
-  - save song history to firebase[x]
+When a user uploads a song to visual it also gets stored in Google Firebase so that the song can be reused by other people.
+This is also useful for people that do not want to upload a song.
+Web Audio Api analyzes the song data so that it could be visualized by THREE.js.

 ### Sample Code
 This sample code was how I generated the random floating shapes around the scene.